RashidRysaev/patterns_pet/README.md

-Run
+Simple WSGI-framework.
+Part of the learning process.

-`gunicorn main:app`
+Utilizes Gunicorn.

-in order to start the app.
+In order to start it, simply run the _main.py_ file.